michael-spengler/distributed-ledger-technology-hands-on-lecture/blockchain-and-defi-basics/blockchain-basics.md

 As [direct democracies](https://democracy.earth/) become more and more simple to implement (e.g. via [decentralized autonomous organizations](https://github.com/michael-spengler/distributed-ledger-technology-hands-on-lecture/blob/main/blockchain-and-defi-basics/daos.md)), it will be increasingly difficult to become and stay a dictator or at least an unfair politician.

 ### No corruption
-If things are organized in a [direct democracy](https://democracy.earth/) (the power is rather with the people than with single politicians), there is little till no chance for making money by being corrupt
+If things are organized in a [direct democracy](https://democracy.earth/) (the power is rather with the people than with single politicians), there is little till no chance for making money by being corrupt.

 ### No propaganda
-Assuming propaganda is the intentional concealment of valuable perspectives or even the intentional distribution of fake news, decentralized news platforms - following the Hegel principle of **Thesis, Antithesis, Synthesis** with community based governance and democratic content moderation - leave little to no chance for propaganda
+Assuming propaganda is the intentional concealment of valuable perspectives or even the intentional distribution of fake news, decentralized news platforms - following the Hegel principle of **Thesis, Antithesis, Synthesis** with community based governance and democratic content moderation - leave little to no chance for propaganda.

 ### Simple Incentive Engineering
 For smart contract developers it is easy to implement simple and fair incentive systems ...